LaynePeng/heat-lattice/README.md

 * external_network_id: The ID of precreated external network;
 * dns_nameserver: Optional paramters, set if your enviroment cannot use 8.8.8.8
 * server_image: The name of Ubuntu Cloud Image;
-* number_of_nodes: Optional paramters, it is 3 by default.
+* number_of_nodes: Optional parameters, it is 3 by default.
 The number of Lattice cells will be added to the cluster;
-* lattice_tar_url: Optional paramters, considering we may build Lattice ourself, we can put our build in FTP, or HTTP server.
+* lattice_tar_url: Optional parameters, considering we may build Lattice ourself, we can put our build in FTP, or HTTP server.
+* lattice_username: Optional parameters, default is "user".
+* lattice_password: Optional parameters, default is "pass".

 We use "wget" to fetch the images.
 By default, we will download from: https://s3-us-west-2.amazonaws.com/lattice/unstable/latest/lattice.tgz .

 And more optional parameter, please check from [lattice.yaml](https://github.com/LaynePeng/heat-lattice/blob/master/lattice.yaml)